-If you owe a gas or electric bill from a previous apartment, the company may ask you to pay the bill off before they turn on new service.
-They may also agree to a reasonable payment plan.
-You can contact the company directly and negotiate your own payment plan.
+If you owe a bill from a prior address: A utility company might not turn on your new service until you pay off your bill from a prior address.
+Contact the company to negotiate a payment plan.
 Do not agree to pay an amount you cannot afford.